 A few weeks ago, my mother, Fatima and I were sitting on my parent’s lake house deck in the hot, humid New Hampshire air, wondering what drink we could make to cool us off; it was 5 o’clock.
 We all had one drink in mind: a Marquisrita on the rocks.

-Side note (affiliate link coming up): don’t you love our Gold Pineapple Tumblers?
+Side note (affiliate links coming up): don’t you love our Gold Pineapple Tumblers?

 It was a long, very eventful, and early boating day on Lake Winnipesaukee.
 We woke up early to prep the boat for the first ride of the season, launched the boat, and zoomed off to Alton Bay.
 It was the first hot and humid Memorial Day weekend in years.
 So hot, that we went swimming by the Governor’s Island sand bar!
 However, the water was as cold as ice.